ljw1004/blog/Analyzers/PlatformSpecificAnalyzer/ReadMe.md

 your own more descriptive attributes, e.g. `[MyNamespace.XboxSpecific]`, and all attributes that end in `Specific` are treated as identical by this analyzer.

+The above discussion is a bit loose about exactly what things are checked.
+Places the attribute can go: {methods, properties, fields, constructors}.
+WinRT things that might be platform-specific: {methods, property accessors, fields, constructors, events}.
+Expressions that are checked: {invocations, constructions, property accessors, field accessors, AddHandler}.
+Expressions within these things are checked: {methods, properties, fields, constructors, C# getter-only autoprops, autoprop initializers, field initializers}.
+Everything apart from the last two (initializers) can have a [*Specific] attribute.

 Bugs
 ------

 * This analyzer currently only examines invocations to check whether they're platform-specific.
 WinRT only has a limited number of operations, and I believe the